Does Uber Compensate for Accidents?

 Will Uber compensate you for an accident?

-Uber has taken the world of local transportation by storm, quickly becoming a preferred local transportation solution.
-But the rideshare model that Uber helped to popularize has come under fire from safety advocates and insurance leaders from day one.
+Uber took the transportation world by storm, quickly dominating local travel in California cities and all around the globe.
+But the rideshare model Uber helped popularize has come under fire from safety advocates and insurance leaders.

-Uber will potentially compensate you for an accident.
-But the way in which the company does so may leave victims angry, frustrated, and struggling to get the financial support they deserve.
+Sure, Uber will potentially compensate you for a car accident.
+But the way Uber approaches accident cases often leaves victims angry, frustrated, and struggling to get the financial support they deserve.

 Uber Accidents are On the Rise

-It's difficult to get a good picture of just how many Uber accidents and Lyft accidents happen on an annual basis because many police forces around the country simply don't differentiate between rideshare crashes and regular auto accidents.
-However, it's estimated that 2% to 3% of all auto accidents in the United States can now be attributed to ridesharing.
+It's difficult to get a good picture of just how many Uber and Lyft accidents happen on an annual basis because most police forces still don’t differentiate between rideshare crashes and regular auto accidents.
+Plus, in California, Uber has actively worked to hide accident statistics from the public and prevent transparency about persistent safety problems.

 Motorcyclist hit by an Uber driver